 It’s such a neat gift for our grandma, and she loves seeing everyone in her family.
 You can also make photo mugs!

 Make these as gifts, or even gift toppers.
 When you make homemade lip balm, the recipe makes a lot, so you can give them out to a lot of people.
 Plus, since it is winter time, everyone’s lips seem to get chapped, so it is perfect timing for this useful gift.

 Simple Pillow Cover

-These are so easy to make, and you can make them with little ruffles on the outside, or just make a basic pillow cover.
-It is something every homeowner can enjoy.
-Make a special red pillow for Christmas, make one from an old sweater, a ticking stripe pillow cover… There are so many varieties, and anyone on your list will love it.
+These simple pillow covers are easy to make, and you can craft them with little ruffles on the outside, or just sew a basic pillow cover.
+It’s something every homeowner can enjoy.
+Make a special red pillow for Christmas, make one from an old sweater, or a ticking stripe pillow cover.
+There are so many varieties, and anyone on your list will love it.

 I hope you enjoyed 10 homemade Christmas gift ideas that anyone on your list will enjoy.